hearthandsinc/challenges/ios/readme.md

 ## Bonus

-Some topics to look at if you are looking for ideas to dive deeper:
+Some topics to look at to dive deeper:

 - [ ] Make the app work offline (both for app state and sending)
 - [ ] Make the app resilient to bad network conditions (retries & timeouts)